RonDingDing/restframework_datachange/README.md

 $ pip install djangorestframework
 ```

-# 2. Before using restframework_datachange
+# 2. Before we use restframework_datachange.

 We make a sample restframework-support project.